 Public relations manager: Develops and then executes a media outreach strategy, starting with local media.

-Marketer: Facilitates marketing efforts including Facebook advertising campaigns and event promotions.
+Marketer: Facilitates marketing efforts including Facebook advertising fundraisers and event promotions.

 Social media manager: Manages Facebook and Twitter pages for your fundraiser, connect with similar groups and causes, starts and sustains conversations, provides insights to the team.